-Tip: This number should include Units for which you are requesting HUD CoC funding as well as Units that are part of this Project that will be funded by another source as well as any Units that are to be dedicated for use by homeless individuals/families but are not considered by you to be part of this project.
+Tip: This number should include Units for which you are requesting HUD CoC funding as well as Units that are part of this Project that will be funded by another source as well as any Units that are to be dedicated for use by homeless individuals/families but are not considered by you to be part of this project and are not part of other CoC funded projects.
 These non-Project units would be considered leveraged resources rather than matching resources.
-Sometimes these leveraged resources are part of a separate project for which you are submitting a different application.
 Thus, in some cases the number of homeless housing units will be larger than the number of HUD CoC funded units (next question).
 However, it should never be smaller than the number of HUD CoC funded units.